 Not only do FPCTPs benefit students with intellectual disabilities, they also increase an institution's ability to meet the interests and needs of a broader range of students from varied backgrounds, Spires says.
 This extends into the community as well, including places of employment, which opens the doors for students with intellectual disabilities, who have historically had limited work opportunities.
 Spires is excited to see students enroll in the program and says that, within the next year, ECTC will be ready to open its doors to the community and welcome its first cohort of students.

-Project ACCESS The College of the Florida Keys "When students with any disabilities are included, we have truly broken barriers..."
+"When students with any disabilities are included, we have truly broken barriers..."